etoromol/repo-ops/README.md

-# repo-ops-playbook 🤖
+# repo-ops 🤖
 As a developer, I'm always creating local or remote repositories to code my ideas.
 I decided it was time to automate this operation, to become faster, efficient and focus of what really matters.

 With all that said, I introduce two Ansible playbooks that will take care of: